 - a myelo-CT, which is a CT scan involving an injectable dye that allows doctors to test a person’s nerve function

 The treatments that a doctor prescribes will depend on the nature of a person’s back pain.
-Most lower back pain resolves on its own within a few days.
-A person can try to speed their recovery by:

 - avoiding strenuous activities temporarily